gzmatte/Sonar/README.md

 #### Outputs not being disabled.
 ```
-:: Replace the name of the outputs you want to disable in this section of the bat:
+:: Replace the name of the outputs you want to disable in this section:

 SoundVolumeView.exe /Disable "SteelSeries Sonar - Aux"
 SoundVolumeView.exe /Disable "SteelSeries Sonar - Gaming"